bchugit/Survivor-Project/README.md

 * Can winners be accurately predicted over the course of a season?

 ##### Please refer to <a href="project_notebook.ipynb">project_notebook.ipynb</a> for a file overview and navigation index.

+And for the record, as of Dec.
+13, we're picking Jeremy to win Cambodia with 6 contestants left.